 Owned by the Municipality, Anoeta had a peak capacity that was only slightly larger than Atotxa, standing at 32,076.
 However, all-seater regulations saw the capacity drop to 26,000.
 The roof undulated and peaked on each side of the pitch, under which sat large two-tiers of seating.
 These swept away to the lower ends, which included between their two tiers a third mezzanine level.
 It did look very attractive and had weathered surprisingly well, but it was still an athletics stadium with a football pitch in the middle.

 Over the years, a number of plans to convert Anoeta to a football stadium have been considered.
 Eventually, in 2014, the club chose Izaskun Larzabal’s design.
 This would involve excavating the playing area, building new end stands and extending the lower tier closer to the pitch.
 Corporate facilities would be expanded and the roof extended to cover the new seating areas.
-This would increase capacity to 42,300 and come at a cost of €47m.
+This would increase capacity to 39,500 and come at a cost of €47m.
 The project was jointly funded by Real Sociedad (€33m), the Basque Government (€10m) and the Gipuzkoa Provincial Council (€4m).
-Work eventually began in May 2017, with the demolition of the southern end of the stadium and the building of a new Gol Sud.
-The project has been coordinated so that La Real avoid having to play away from Anoeta during the building work.
+Work eventually began in May 2017, with the demolition of the southern end of the stadium and the building of a new Gol Sud, uptight to the pitch.
+The project was been coordinated so that La Real avoided having to play away from Anoeta during the building work.
+As soon as the Gol Sud was completed in September 2018, work commenced on demolishing the northern end of the ground.
+Finally, thoughts of the athletics track were banished and symmetry was restored on 15 September 2019, when La Real hosted Atlético Madrid in the first match at Anoeta with its new configuration.